GaryAustin1/custom-properties/tle-custom-properties/README.md

 property_names -- Has a property admin "role" added.
 Add your property names in the table UI or with SQL inserts.
 user_properties -- You insert user UUID, property_name pairs into this table for one or more properties per user.

-Four functions will be created in the schema.
+Five functions will be created in the schema.
 user_has_property('Teacher') - returns boolean
 user_property_in('{"Teacher","Staff"}') - returns boolean - {} is string format for array in Postgres
 user_properties_match('{"Teacher","Staff"}') - returns boolean - must match all roles in array